 Similarly, contributions to Non-Profit Institutions increased by \$39.0 million to \$248.3 million in fiscal 2023.
-Transfers to Non-Profit Institutions includes transfers to the Office of the Prime Minister (\$62.8 million) for funding to institutions such as the St. Jude's Home for Girls, the St. Dominic's Children's Home and the St. Mary's Children's Home; to the Office of the Attorney General and Ministry of Legal Affairs (\$54.2 million) for the Legal Aid and Advisory Authority; to the Ministry of Sport and Community Development (\$50.7 million) for funding Community Based Organizations and other institutions; to the Ministry of Agriculture, Land and Fisheries (\$23.6 million) for funding towards agricultural research, training and development as well as to other agricultural institutions; the National Alcohol and Drug Abuse Prevention Programme along with other Non-Profit Institutions under the Ministry of Health (\$18.4 million) and to Cultural Organisations under the Ministry of Tourism, Culture and the Arts (\$14.8 million).
+Transfers to Non-Profit Institutions includes transfers to the Office of the Prime Minister (\$62.8 million) for funding to institutions such as the St. Jude's Home for Girls, the St. Dominic's Children's Home and the St. Mary's Children's Home; to the Office of the Attorney General and Ministry of Legal Affairs (\$54.2 million) for the Legal Aid and Advisory Authority; to the Ministry of Sport and Community Development (\$50.7 million) for fundingCommunityBasedOrganisationsandother institutions; to the Ministry of Agriculture, Land and Fisheries (\$23.6 million) for funding towards agricultural research, training and development as wellastootheragriculturalinstitutions; the National Alcohol and Drug Abuse Prevention Programme along with other Non-Profit Institutions under the Ministry of Health (\$18.4 million) and to Cultural Organisations under the Ministry of Tourism, Culture and the Arts (\$14.8 million).
 Payments to the Green Fund also increased from \$1.2 million to \$18.7 million (Figure 27).